 When you’re packing up to head into the game simply wipe down and fold up your tablecloth, ready to break out next time!
 If you opt for a cloth tablecloth, simply pop it into the wash when you get home!

 Speaking of cloth, instead of bringing lots of paper napkins that are sure to end up in the trash, provide tailgaters with cloth napkins instead.
 There are lots and lots of options out there that are sure to coordinate with your team colors.
 You may even be able to find them with your team logo!
 So cute!!

 Two Minute Warning!

-So while you may not be ready to dive in and implement all of these eco-friendly ideas at once, see if you can challenge yourself to implement at least a few at your next tailgate party.
+I get it, you may not be ready to dive in and implement all of these eco-friendly ideas at once.
+However, see if you can challenge yourself to implement at least a few at your next tailgate party.
 Go team!!